An Antipodean travel company serving World Travellers since 1983

 The Valle d’Itria is not a typical valley, but a Karstic (limestone) depression.
 This geological phenomenon also created the beautiful limestone caves of the Castellana Grotte, an extraordinary underground landscape.
 The region is also home to several important medieval centres.
 Martina Franca was founded by refugees from Arab attacks on nearby Taranto in the 10th century, but flourished in the 14th century under the rule of Philip of Anjou, who granted tax exemptions to the town.
 Today, it is a well-preserved medieval centre, a maze of white buildings dominated by the baroque Palazzo Ducale.
 The nearby hilltop city of Ostuni, known as the ‘white city’, is widely regarded as one of southern Italy’s most beautiful cities.

-South of Ostuni the landscape flattens, takes on a dry, ochre colour, and olive groves begin to dot the landscape.
+South of Ostuni the landscape flattens, takes on a dry, ochre colour, and olive trees begin to dot the landscape.
 You’ve reached the Penisola Salentina – better known as Salento.
 The unofficial capital of Salento is Lecce, known as the ‘Florence of the South’ or the ‘Florence of the Baroque’.
 Ottoman defeat in the Battle of Lepanto brought peace back to a region that had been turbulent for centuries, and a group of artists and benefactors began to build (over forty) churches and palaces in Lecce.
 Lecce was blessed with a local, particularly malleable form of limestone, which allowed architects to carve in ornate, florid style.
 Today, Lecce’s buildings are a beautiful gold by day, then turn pink as the sun sets.
 The city is also home to a well preserved Roman amphitheater, dating back to the 2nd century AD, and rediscovered by workers in 1901.

 The nearby port city of Otranto is also a must-see destination, most especially for the Cathedral, built by the Normans in the 11th century.
 The highlight of this beautiful cathedral is the floor mosaic depicting the tree of life, fusing Byzantine and Western European forms.
 In the rather macabre Chapel of the Martyrs, you’ll find the bones of skulls of 813 locals (executed by the Ottomans during the Siege of Otranto in 1480) peering out of glass cases.

 Salento is also home to a coastline to rival the iconic Amalfi Coast: turquoise waters, rugged caves, and yellow sand beaches.
-Some of the best coastline can be found near the seafaring town of Savelletri, around laid back Santa Caterina, and in the vicinity of rugged Makò, while swimmers will also appreciate the natural swimming pool at Marina Serra.
+Some of the best coastline can be found near the seafaring charming town of Savelletri, around laid back Santa Caterina, and in the vicinity of rugged Makò, while swimmers will also appreciate the natural swimming pool at Marina Serra.
 Gallipoli was the hub of the olive oil market in the 18th century, which was used by cities across Europe to provide lighting for their streets.
 Highlights include the stunning Byzantine cathedral, dating from the 13th century, and the enormous Baroque Santa Agata cathedral, and the beautiful and centrally located, city beach.

 Most visitors to Puglia fly into Bari airport, before heading out into the countryside.
 Bari is also ideally placed for a day tour of the fascinating cave dwellings of Matera, in the neighbouring province of Basilicata.